Nasdanika/core/flow/engineering/flow.md

 and [calls](Call.html) and performed by [participants](Participant.html) using [resources](Resource.html) and consuming and producing [artifacts](Artifact.html).
 Flow extends activity and as such flows can be nested.
 Artifacts can also be nested, which allows to model composite artifacts such as modular and distributed systems, e.g. a cloud application.

-Flow models are defined in a set of cross-referencing [YAML](https://en.wikipedia.org/wiki/YAML) files with supporting [Markdown](../exec/modules/model/content/Markdown.html) documentation either embedded in YAML or stored in files.
+Flow models can be defined in a set of cross-referencing [YAML](https://en.wikipedia.org/wiki/YAML) files with supporting [Markdown](../exec/modules/model/content/Markdown.html) documentation either embedded in YAML or stored in files.
 Markdown documentation supports embedding of diagrams and token interpolation/substitution.
 Textual definitions of flows in multiple files allow to work with them in the same way as with source code, say, Java - branch, create a pull request, merge.
-In a way, Nasdanika Flow allows to write "programs" to be executed by an organization similar to how Java programs are executed by a JVM.
+In a way, Nasdanika Flow allows to write "programs" to be executed by an organization similar to how Java programs are executed by a JVM or how distributed systems, such as cloud applications, operate.
 Textual format also means that flow definitions can be edited and viewed using a wide variety of tools, including viewing and editing in a web browser using native facilities of source control systems such as GitHub.

 A static web site is generated from flow models.
-Generated site includes generated [visualizations](features/visualizations/index.html) - [PlantUML State diagrams](https://plantuml.com/state-diagram) or [Draw.io](https://app.diagrams.net/) diagrams.
+Generated site includes generated [visualizations](features/visualizations/index.html) - [PlantUML State diagrams](https://plantuml.com/state-diagram) or [Diagrams.net](https://diagrams.net/) diagrams.
-Draw.io diagrams can be manually edited after generation.
+Diagrams.net diagrams can be manually edited after generation.
 Dynamic behavior can be added to generated pages using Single Page Applications, e.g. applications built with [Vue.js](https://vuejs.org/), [VueRouter](https://router.vuejs.org/), and [BootstrapVue](https://bootstrap-vue.org/).
 It allows to inject fine-grained productivity tools into activities where they are used.
 Such tools may use more generic tools behind the scenes and "bind" some contextual parameters to reduce participant's mental load and probability of mistakes.

 Flows can [extend](features/inheritance/index.html) other flows forming an inheritance hierarchy similar to inheritance in languages such as Java or Docker images specifying base images.
 This allows to define base process/flow packages and extend/tailor them to specific needs.